DevAnseSenior/ecom-challenge/README.md

 This project aims to develop an API to manage sales/inventory of an e-commerce, which will be consumed by an Angular application.

-Developed as a challenge for the position of Fullstack developer at IATECAM company.

 ## Requirements

 I decided to use docker to facilitate the execution of the API.
 You can get installation details for your operating system through the following link: https://docs.docker.com/get-docker/